JamieAGraham/Fermi-Helper-Scripts/README.md

 Recommended usage:
 >python RegionMaker.py 1000 -assoc True

-This seems to give a nice number of sources.
+This seems to give a nice number of sources - and it uses the associated names instead of 3FGL names!!
+Personally I think that's much nicer for non-scientific uses / getting a feel for the gamma-ray sky.